omnideaco/.github/profile/README.md

 ## How to Use This

 ### Read
-Start with the [Preamble](../../Covenant/Part%2000%20–%20Preamble.md).
-It establishes scope and principles.
-Then explore the 10 Parts in order, or jump to what interests you.
+Start with the [Invocation of Sovereign Will](https://github.com/omnideaco/covenant/blob/main/Invocation%20of%20Sovereign%20Will.md).
+Then explore the Preamble and 10 Parts in order, or jump to what interests you.

 ### Study
-The [Technical Appendices](../../Documentation/) provide implementation details.
-Model Legislation shows how Covenant principles translate into enforceable law.
+The [Technical Appendices](https://github.com/omnideaco/Documentation/tree/main/Appendices) provide implementation details.
+[Model Legislation](https://github.com/omnideaco/Documentation/tree/main/Legislation) shows how Covenant principles translate into enforceable law.

 ### Adapt
 The Covenant is designed to be enacted voluntarily—by communities, regions, or individuals.
 You don't need permission.
 You need commitment.